-If you’ve ever altered Sales territories or had your own territory “cut up”, you know as well as I do that shuffling around the ownership of sales territories can present a major challenge.
+If you’ve ever altered Sales territories or had your own territory broken up, you know that shuffling sales territories can present a major challenge.
 Changing territory models altogether?
 That’s on another level.
 I’ve been through this change twice and lived to tell the tale.
 I’ve also “inflicted” such a change on others.

 #1 Strategically, all sales leaders at all levels need to be on-board with the plan and the vision.
 The good ones who aren’t fans of the model will still carry the torch.
-The ones who can’t get over it and grow as the company grows are good candidates for connecting with a couple folks in your network and then gracefully, and respectfully, helping them move on to their next adventure.
+The ones who can’t get over it and grow as the company grows are good candidates for an exit.
+Connect them with the people in your network who need great sellers and help them move on to their next adventure.

-#2 Communicate, communicate, communicate.
-Territory shakeups are one of the many things in business that I find most people treat far too confidentially, or just with “kid gloves”.
+#2 Territory shake-ups are one of the many things in business that I find most people treat far too confidentially, or just with “kid gloves”.
 Rip the band-aid off.
 It’s a business.
 You aren’t taking some kid’s toy away.
-Again, the good leaders and sellers will get it and just keep executing.
+The good leaders and sellers will get it and keep executing.
 Don’t wait on getting your sales leaders on-board to communicate to the rest of the business.
 I’m not saying bark out your final plans as orders.
-Very few people appreciate that kind of heavy-handedness.
-I’m saying communicate that change is coming, that territories are going to be shaken up, and that everyone will see new selling opportunities because of it.
+Few people appreciate that kind of heavy-handedness.
+Instead, communicate that change is coming, that territories are going to be changed, and that everyone will see new selling opportunities because of it.
 All of this is both true and positive.

 #3 Tactically, this is best done as a “roll-forward” and not as a “flipping the switch”.
 That might translate to a high-level plan of:

 Move all customer accounts to their new territory owners as of (current date), on (future date, say 2 weeks out), except for those with open opportunities in the pipeline due to close either this quarter or 1 quarter following.